ph4r5h4d/wait4it/README.md

 ## Notes
 #### Configuration
-* note that environment variables have higher priority than command line arguments.
-This means if you define both `W4IT_TYPE` and `-type`, the application take value of environment variable into account.
+* note that environment variables have higher priority than command-line arguments.
+This means if you define both `W4IT_TYPE` and `-type`, the application takes the value of the environment variable into account.

 #### Exit codes
 * 0: connection established successfully
 * 1: timed out